Maddog0057/local-code-server-tf/readme.md

 There is no additional action items for Apple Silicon so long as Rosetta supprt is enabled in Docker, all packages are universal.

 ### 1Password Support
 This script is configured to allow for one password secret access.
-See comments in `code-server-docker.tf` and `docker.tf` for instructions.
+Checkout branch `1password` for instructions.

 ### Adding and Subtracting Utilities
 Any package available by way of the APT repository can be added to the install list in `code-server-setup.sh` otherwise add your install script to the end of the file, just make sure `/init` is always the last line of the file.